Astoundify/marketify/readme.txt

 == Changelog ==

+= 2.1.0: November 27, 2015 =

+* New: Helpful notices when a widget is placed in the wrong widget area.
+* New: Update for future Frontend Submissions submission form compatibility.
+* New: Hide "Popular in X" automatically when sorting results.
+* Fix: Correct "Author Since" date on Vendor Profile pages.
+* Fix: Blog avatar showing the correct user.
+* Fix: Love It heart icon.

 = 2.0.0: November 20, 2015 =

 Version 2.0.0 of Marketify is a total rewrite of the theme.
 Please do not update directly on your production server.